-To reduce both your household bills and your impact on the environment, consider an experimental, 30-day family spend-fast.
-A spend-fast is where, for a set period of time, you voluntarily spend money only on the things you need to survive, like basic groceries (no expensive treats), doctor visits and transportation, for example.
+One of the most eye-opening ways to help you reduce your consumption is to take on an experimental, 30-day family spend-fast.
+A spend-fast is where, for a limited period of time, you voluntarily spend money only on the things you need to survive, like basic groceries (no expensive treats), doctor visits and medicine, and transportation, for example.

 Things to eliminate during a spend-fast might include lattés, potato chips, books and magazines, new clothing or movie rentals—whatever you buy that goes above and beyond your basic needs.

 After doing this for a month or even just a week, it can be amazing to see just how much money you can save and just how little stuff you really need to be happy.
 Spend-fasting might even be habit-forming!